 When OSHA conducts an accident investigation they may cite the employer for a "lack of supervision."
 They are generally saying that one or more persons who represent the employer are not adequately overseeing work being accomplished.

-It's extremely important for a supervisor to provide adequate oversight so he or she may uncover hazardous conditions (materials, tools, equipment, environment) and unsafe work practices before they injure or kill a worker.
-Unsafe work practices, the cause of most accidents, can be effectively controlled only if the supervisor or other person in charge is out on the production floor, watching work processes.
+It's extremely important for supervisors to provide adequate oversight so they can detect and correct hazardous conditions (materials, tools, equipment, environment) and unsafe behaviors before they injure or kill a worker.
+Unsafe behaviors, the most common surface cause of most accidents, can be effectively controlled only if the supervisor or other person in charge is out on the production floor, watching work processes.